 The Gentri Heights, a 40-hectare rolling terrain community development along Governor's Drive in Gen. Trias, Cavite was launched in 2008.
 It features modern Asian-inspired houses which blend with the serene environment of Gen. Trias.
-Land development is 72% completed and it has started the rehabilitation of its clubhouse in 2009 which is expected to be completed in 2010.
+Landscaping and rehabilitation works in some areas are currently being undertaken to create a new image as an upscale modern Asian-inspired community.
+Land development is 80% completed.
+Out of 753 total lots, SPI has sold 15%.

 Sta.
-Rosa Heights in Silang, Cavite is a 25-hectare development featuring Spanish Mediterranean homes at very affordable prices.
-Its land development is 98% completed.
+Rosa Heights is a 25-hectare development located in Silang, Cavite.
+It features Spanish Mediterranean homes at very affordable prices.
 The sprawling clubhouse, viewing deck and infinity pool are located in its 2-hectare amenities area.
-A basketball court, jogging path and picnic areas will be completed in 2010.
+A basketball court, jogging path and picnic areas were completed this year.
+Its land development is 100% completed.
+This project, which has a total of 1,841 units, has reached its 98% sales mark.

 Suntrust Adriatico Gardens, a three-tower mid-rise condominium project along Adriatico Street beside Harrison Plaza in Manila, was launched in 2008.
-The Structural work is 20% completed as of March 2010.
+Excavation works were done and structural works is on its 43% accomplishment.
+It has a total of 1,841 units and sales reached its 91% mark as of end of 2010.

 Cybergreens, a 7-hectare development adjacent to Sunrise Hills, offers modern community living features such as wi-fi ready gazebo, CCTV-camera enabled guard house and right-at-your-doorstep pocket parks, the first of its kind in Cavite.
-Land development is 70% completed.
+It is a modern and innovative township development which fuses urban lifestyle with its rural environment.
+Land development is 76% completed.
+The project has a total of 381 units, of which, 46% has already been sold.

 Cyberville, a 10-hectare development adjacent to Cybergreens was launched in March 2009 to ride on the success of Cybergreens.
 It features modern duplex bungalows at prices below P1 Million per unit.
-Initial land development works has also started in 2009.
+Land development is at 13% completion.
+SPI sold 29% of 792 total units.